A thrilling, seductive new series from New York Times bestselling author Sarah J. Maas, blending Beauty and the Beast with faerie lore.

 What I disliked on this novel?

 The narration.
 Why?
-It is tooooo slow and I hate it when it was narrated on a slow voice.
+It is too slow and I hate it when it was narrated with a slow pace.
 It just makes me bored and it makes me lose interest even if the story is good.
 I had a hard time finishing this one because I always felt sleepy when I read this.
-Sorry about it! 🙂
+Sorry about it!

 The romantic relationship of Feyre and Tamlin.
 I don’t know why but the romance between them didn’t make me ship them.
 If I will choose a guy for Feyre, it’ll be Rhysand.